For a tasty, cheesy take on classic chicken wings, homemade air fryer garlic parmesan wings are a must-try!

-Made with very few ingredients – like freshly grated parmesan – these garlic parmesan wings in the air fryer are perfectly snackable and go great with a dipping sauce!
+Made with just a few ingredients (including freshly grated Parmesan), these garlic Parmesan wings are a tasty snack or appetizer and go great with a dipping sauce!

-- If you are using salty parmesan cheese, we wouldn’t add more than 1/4 teaspoon of salt to the chicken wings.
-If the parmesan is not that salty and you like your wings salty, feel free to add 1/2 teaspoon of salt.
+- If you are using salty Parmesan cheese, we wouldn’t add more than 1/4 teaspoon of salt to the chicken wings.
+If it is milder and you prefer saltier wings, feel free to add 1/2 teaspoon of salt.

-- Since every air fryer is different and some wings are slightly larger or smaller, your cooking time might vary slightly.
-Make sure that the inside of the chicken wings is cooked through fully!
+- Since every air fryer is different and some wings are slightly larger or smaller, your cooking time might vary.
+The chicken should reach an internal temperature of 165 degrees Fahrenheit (74 degrees Celsius).

 Step by Step Instructions

-At this time, also preheat the air fryer to 400 degrees Fahrenheit.
+First, preheat the air fryer to 400 degrees Fahrenheit (about 200 degrees Celsius).

-Next, add the wings into a medium mixing sized bowl.
-Then also add in oil, salt, and pepper.
+Next, place the wings in a mixing bowl.
+Then also add the oil, salt, and pepper.

 Toss until the wings are evenly coated.